RealOcee/RealOcee/README.md

 - 💬 Ask me about **Git, Linux, JavaScript & Cloud development**

-- ⚡ Fun fact **If I'm not writing codes, I'm reading a book, listening to podcasts, or watching documentaries.**
+- ⚡ Fun fact **If I'm not writing code, I'm reading a book, listening to podcasts, or watching documentaries.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">